BizzAppDev-Systems/connector-woocommerce/connector_woo_product/README.rst

     - At the WooCommerce backend level, a new boolean option 'Allow Product without SKU' has been introduced.
 When this option is set to 'True', the system will import all Products from WooCommerce that do not have an SKU.
 Conversely, when the option is set to 'False', the system will import only those Products from WooCommerce that have an SKU.
     - At the WooCommerce backend level, in 'Advanced Configuration' tab there is 'Product Category' from that select any category in which you have to keep your Product.
     - Added a Price,Regular Price,Stock Status,Tax Status,WooCommerce Product Attribute Values, and Status at the binding level.
+    - Added 'Product Category' field which is located at Connectors> Woocommerce > Advanced Configuration which is use to Set Odoo Product Category for imported WooCommerce Product.

 * Product Attributes Import:
     - Navigate to Woocommerce Backends by going to Connectors > Woocommerce > WooCommerce Backends.